-Please be aware that if you fail to attend your classes or fail to gain sufficient credit on your placement, there can be implications for your academic progress at QMUL.
+Please be aware that if you fail to attend your classes, fail to gain sufficient credit on your placement or fail to comply with your research plan at the host institution, there can be implications for your academic progress at Queen Mary.
 For this reason, if you have any problems or difficulties during your placement, you should contact your Erasmus+ Coordinator as soon as possible.

 If you fail to pass the number of credits and have to take re-sit your exams, these resits will not form part of your Erasmus+ study period.
 You will need to register separately for your resits and pay any required resit fee directly to your host institution.

 Unless there are exceptional circumstances, you will have to repay your Erasmus+ grant in full if you do not complete the activities and learning plan as set out in your Learning Agreement and/or do not attend the modules for which you are registered under your Erasmus+ ICM Programme exchange.